Jack Sadler

+He has previously played for the Castleford Tigers in the Super League, and has spent time on dual registration with the Midlands Hurricanes in League One.

 Background

-Sadler was born in York, North Yorkshire, England.
+Sadler was born in York, England.

 Sadler played junior rugby league for New Earswick All Blacks ARLFC and Heworth ARLFC.

 Career

+Castleford Tigers

 On 11 July 2021, Sadler made his Super League début for Castleford against the Salford Red Devils.

-Sadler has also featured in Castleford’s 2022 pre season fixture against Doncaster RLFC, converting 3/3 conversions.
+Sadler featured in Castleford’s 2022 pre-season fixture against Doncaster R.L.F.C., converting 3/3 conversions.